Planning and Installation

 Hello, my name is Iain Brodie.
-I've been fitting IKEA kitchens in Edinburgh for well over 10 years and aim to give clients a comprehensive design and fitting service.
+I've been fitting IKEA kitchens in Edinburgh, Lothian and the Borders for well over 10 years and aim to give clients a comprehensive design and fitting service.

 On this page, I describe the planning and ordering process, and some information on the installation.

 Planning your new kitchen

 Most customers contact me having planned their kitchen at IKEA Edinburgh.
-Sometimes, customers ask me to do an online IKEA kitchen plan for them.
-In all cases I will need to visit a prospective customer to check that a plan is the best for a customer and that the layout is possible in practice.
-I give consideration to the whole room, including flooring and tiling.
+I will need to visit a prospective customer to check that a plan is the best for a customer and that the layout is possible in practice.
 I subsequently email prospective customers a comprehensive quote.

 Once a plan is finalised and a customer indicates that they're happy with my quotation and want to go ahead, a start date is agreed, and I request payment of a deposit of £250.
 This allows me to schedule the work in my diary and to book other trades, for example electrician and plumber.
 I acknowledge receipt of deposits within 24 hours by email.
 Full payment is required after satisfactory completion of work.